vmalkoti/Udacity-Azure/Lesson_3.md

 5. Edit metadata to change type of columns "season" and "weathersit" to categorical
 6. Exclude columns "instant", "dteday", "casual", "registered"
 7. Create two copies of the dataset
-    1. With original columns
+    1. With original features
         1. Use columns from data source without any changes or additions
-    2. With additional columns
+    2. With engineered features
         1. Python script creates 12 columns storing rentals in past 12 hours (code below)
 8. Take both datasets and split them into train/test sets with condition "yr"==0
 9. Exclude column "yr" from all of these datasets